flynneastwood/FlipbookMaker/README.md

 You have to get Python 3 to make it work https://www.python.org/downloads/ You need Pip installed to get the Pillow library with the command: pip install Pillow

-Place your rendered sequence in the SubUV_Render
-Open a Powershell in the script directory and launch the command: python .\flipbookMaker.py The final texture will be created in the same directory.
+Place your rendered sequence in a folder called SubUV_Render Open a Powershell in the script directory and launch the command: python .\flipbookMaker.py The final texture will be created in the same directory.